wonsunahn/CS1632_Summer2020/exercises/2/README.md

 The GradeScope autograder works in 3 phases:
 1. RentACatTestSolution.(some method) on RentACatImpl: RentACatTestSolution is the solution implementation of RentACatTest.
 The purpose of this phase is to verify that RentACatImpl (your RentACat implementation) does not have any defects.
 1. RentACatTest.(some method) on RentACatSolution: RentACatTest is your submitted JUnit test for RentACat.
 The purpose of this phase is to test RentACatTest itself for defects.
-RentACatSolution is the solution implementation of RentACat and contains know defects (that I know of).
+RentACatSolution is the solution implementation of RentACat and contains no defects (that I know of).
 Hence, all tests in RentACatTest should pass.
 1. RentACatTest.(some method) on RentACatBuggy: RentACatTest is your submitted JUnit test for RentACat and you are testing against the buggy RentACatBuggy implementation.
 The purpose of this phase is to further test RentACatTest for defects.
 It does this by testing whether RentACatTest finds all the bugs that RentACatTestSolution is able to find within RentACatBuggy.
 If you see test failures, read the feedback given by the autograder, fix your code, and retry.